A Distinctive Franciscan University

 Alvernia’s core institutional values—service, humility, collegiality, contemplation, and peacemaking— which extend from the faith of our Franciscan founders, have a universal ethical appeal.
 The Bernardine Sisters’ rich heritage of service rooted in their strong faith resonates in contemporary ways in campus life and academic and extracurricular programs today.

-The University’s broad commitment to ethics in the workplace, in personal relationships, and in community life is brought to life in many ways.
-Through the Holleran Center for Community Engagement, some students in nursing, occupational therapy, psychology, criminal justice, education, and business find internship or practicum opportunities, while other students choose to volunteer in the greater Reading community.
-These opportunities give students valuable experience, but they’re also planting seeds of social justice in their hearts.
+The University’s broad commitment to ethics in the workplace, in personal relationships, and in community experience is brought to life in many ways.
+Some students in nursing, occupational therapy, psychology, criminal justice, education, and business find internship or practicum opportunities, while other students choose to volunteer in the greater Reading community.
+These opportunities give students valuable experience, but also plant seeds of social awareness in their hearts.